aogdrummond/deep_learning_module/README.md

 #### Training

-Training sessions are differentiated from one another by a session ID defined in `config.json`.
-All artifacts generated during training are placed in a folder corresponding to this session ID in the `sessions/` folder.
+Training sessions are differentiated from one another by a session ID defined in `initial_config.json`.
+All artifacts generated during training are placed in a folder corresponding to this session ID in the `neural_network_sessions/` folder, inside the storage directory.

-To start training: `python main.py --mode train --config <path_to_config_file>`.
+To start training: `python main.py --mode train --config <path_to_initial_config_file>`.
 Training will begin after the dataset is prepared for training.

-Alternatively, there is a pre-trained model available in the `sessions/` folder for quickly trying out with test data.
+Alternatively, there is a pre-trained model available in the `sessions/` folder (called session_0) for quickly trying out with test data.

 #### Simulated Data Evaluation

-To begin the simulated data evaluation: `python main.py --mode sim-eval --config <path_to_config_file>`.
-Note: --config should contain the path to a configuration file *in a session folder*.
+To begin the simulated data evaluation: `python main.py --mode sim-eval --config <path_to_sessions_config_file>`.
+Note: --config should contain the path to a configuration file *in a session folder, on default saved in the storage*.

 To evaluate a model we present every room in the simulated test set with several microphones locations to the most recent checkpoint present in a session folder, and calculate the Normalized Mean Square Error (NMSE) and the Structural Similarity (SSIM) over all analyzed frequencies.

 A new directory named `simulated_data_evaluation` is created inside the session folder.
 It contains a `.csv` file (for each room) containg each individual result and plots showing the performance of the model regarding the metrics and the number of microphones.
+It also contains a folder called "average_performance" where are saved the plots of NMSE and SSIM averaged in the test set.

+ACRESCENTAR O PLOT DO LOSS

 #### Real Data Evaluation